scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 The *Pylira* package is a thin Python wrapper around the original *LIRA* implementation provided by the authors of :cite:`Connors2011`.
 The original algorithm was implemented in *C* and made available as a package for the *R Language* :cite:`rmath`.
-Thus the implementation depends on the *RMath* library, which is still a required dependency to *Pylira*.
+Thus the implementation depends on the *RMath* library, which is still a required dependency of *Pylira*.
 The Python wrapper was built using the *Pybind11* :cite:`pybind11` package, which allows to reduce the code overhead introduced by the wrapper to a minimum.
 For the data handling *Pylira* relies on *Numpy* :cite:`numpy` arrays for the serialisation to the *FITS*  data format